 Coffee drinking has variously been reported to have either a small positive or negative association with breast cancer risk, or no association at all.
-Coffee has numerous components that have the potential to influence breast cancer risk and development, including caffeine, caffeic acid, trigonelline, kahweol, and various other polyphenol, volatile aroma, and heterocyclic compounds.
-However, the body's reaction to coffee varies based on genetic differences and other factors.
+Coffee has numerous components that have the potential to influence breast cancer risk and development, including caffeine, caffeic acid, trigonelline, kahweol, and various other compounds.

 For example, coffee has been reported to increase the risk of breast cancer among women with benign fibrocystic breast disease and reduce it among BRCA mutation carriers.
 Large population studies tend to mask such individual differences by combining the results of groups of women for whom coffee drinking might reduce breast cancer risk with those for whom coffee might increase risk.
 Studies that have investigated the possible influence of coffee consumption on hormone receptor status have produced inconsistent results.